 Why Choose the MS in Law?

 The 24-credit Master of Science in Law can be pursued full- or part-time.
 Full-time students can complete the program in one year and part-time students can develop a flexible plan to complete the requirements in two, three, or more years.
 The MS in Law is a surprisingly affordable and accessible degree option to give you the legal knowledge and expertise you need to understand how the law relates to your work.

 What Will You Study?

 After initial courses to acclimate you to legal study, you will take classes alongside our juris doctor students.
 You can customize our course of study to fit your career interests or choose a path from our six areas of concentration.
-Working with an advisor, we will prepare a course of study that drawn from foundation courses and upper-level electives.
+Working with an advisor, we will prepare a course of study that is drawn from foundation courses and upper-level electives.
 Courses are taught in the Blake Law Center and you will have access to the complete resources of the Law Library.

 Admission is based on your undergraduate credentials, work experience, and other factors relevant to professional development.
 The MS in Law students will not be required to take the LSAT or any other graduate admission test.
 Master program students may be eligible for tuition reimbursement with your employer.
 View our current tuition rates.
 For questions, email email@example.com or call 413-782-1406.

 How are courses offered?

 Total Credits: 24

 After taking an introductory course to become acclimated to the process of legal education, you will attend the same classes with students in the Juris Doctor program and be taught by our outstanding law faculty.
 The sophisticated and substantial knowledge of law obtained through the program will prepare you to:

 - Understand the legal and regulatory scheme that governs your profession;